Jodaviro/Jodaviro/README.md

 I’m currently learning backend develop with Python and other cool stuff.

 This are the tecnologies I'have learned so far:💪
-- Git and Github

 - HTML
+- CSS
   - Bootstrap
-- SQL databases
-  - Mysql
-  - PostgreSQL
+  - Bulma

 - Python
   - Selenium WebDriver
   - Flask
   - Django

+- SQL databases
+  - Mysql
+  - PostgreSQL

+- Tools
- - CSS
+  - Git and Github
- - Docker (coming soon)
+  - Docker
+  - Postman
+  - Insomnia

 I also love to play guitar🎸 and  play videogames🎮.